t-kubrak/rnd-mobile-flashcards/README.md

 Note:
 - This app was tested on Android Studio emulator using Pixel 4 device (Android 10, API v.
 29) and on physical iOS device (v.
 14).
-- Notification runs daily at 18:00.
+- Notification runs daily at 18:00 if the user hasn't finished at least one quiz.
 You can set it to `null` to show it immediately in Android emulator.